mauropasse/design/articles/events_executor.md

 For example a subscription with a history size of 5, can't have more than 5 events from it in the queue.

 This queue has policies to decide what to do when a new event arrives from an entity which will exceed the amount of events allowed.
-It can remove the oldest event and push a new one, which keeps the relative time ordering of the event with respect to other events (at the cost of some CPU time), or it can directly avoid pushing the new event into the queue, saving CPU but subverting the time ordering of events.
+For example, it can remove the oldest event and push a new one, keeping this way the time ordering of the event with respect to other events (at the cost of some CPU time), or it can directly avoid pushing the new event into the queue, saving CPU but subverting the time ordering of events.

 ##### WaitSetEventsQueue

-This queue has a waitset-like behaviour: There's a single entry for each entity, and the order of events execution is the same as the `SingleThreadedExecutor` executor.
-If the `TimersManager` is configured to push timer events, timers will be executed in the same thread as other entities, as it happens also with the current default executor.
+This queue is similar to a waitset, in the way that each entity occupies a single element of the queue regardless of the amount of events to process, so there's little risk of this queue to grow unbounded.

+Entity events are represented by the entity ID and a counter, specifying the number of events left to execute.
+This counter is bounded by the history size (QoS depth) of the entity.

-The difference with respect to the waitset used in the `SingleThreadedExecutor` is that only entities which have work to do are present in the waitset.
-This way we avoid polling entities in search of new data to process.
+The difference with respect to the `rclcpp::WaitSet` is that only entities which have work to do are present in the queue, avoiding this way polling entities in search of new data to process.
-Also this reduces the time to look for existing elements in the waitset (to update their events counter) as there are less elements to iterate.
+This also reduces the time to look for existing elements, as there are less elements to iterate.

-The events from a single entity are represented by a single event and counter, specifying the number of events left to execute from this entity (as oposed to other EventsQueue which can have multiple events).

-The waitset has elements ordered by entity tipe: 1.Timers / 2.Subs / 3.Services / 4.Clients / 5.Waitables.
-An iterator points to the next event to dequeue, so the order of execution of entities is the same as of the `SingleThreadedExecutor`.

-The waitset is internally divided in lists of events by entity tipe: Timers / Subs / Services / Clients / Waitables.
-This makes easy to add a new event to where it belongs, otherwise, some logic is needed to locate the event in the correct position to maintain the desired order of events to execute.

 ![Overview](../img/events_executor/waitset-events-queue.png)